MarkisGardner/C-Magic-8-Ball/README.md

 b) using parameters.
 In the unix environment we used -a, -b, -.....
 With this dos environment we don't use the -'s.
 So, I came up with a different way to handle arguements with a parameter like -g good.txt where good.txt was filename for good replies.
 c) using random.
 We never used random in my workplace, so it was a nice tidbit to add.
-d) because of using malloc and realloc I had to learn to pass char ***array instead of char**array, so I could update the results.
-To be honest, that took me a couple hours to get past the learning curve on that one.
+d) because of using malloc and realloc I had to learn to pass "char ***array" instead of "char **array", so I could update the results.
+To be honest, that took
+me a couple hours to get past the learning curve on that one.
 But, it was a good learning experience.
 e) learning to use fgets.
 Again we never asked for input from the user so this was interesting.
 When hitting enter and expecting the length to be 0, I was confused that it was 1 then I remembered that the enter key is \n.
 f) The hardest part was knowing to use (*array)[num_of_lines] instead of *array[num_of_lines].
 I couldn't understand why I kept getting an error.
 Again, those of